 - I am a very large fan of the La Colmena blend that Warped makes at El Titan de Bronze.

 - I really do like the bands and the logo.
-El Oso translates into the bear.
-Ursula is actually the Latin word for bear.
+El Oso is Spanish for the bear, while ursus or ursa arethe Latin words for bear.

 - This was very much a medium cigar.